enthought/traits/docs/source/traits_user_manual/notification.rst

 When the handler is invoked, it is given an **event** object which provides information about the change observed.
-The type and signature of *event* depends on the context of the change.
+The type and signature of *event* depend on the context of the change.
 However they all include a parameter *object* referring to the object being modified:

 .. rubric:: Change event types